 The Polish Constitutional Tribunal pointed at some of the above-mentioned problems in its judgment in K 38/07: "The need for references to foreign judicial decisions results from the fact of approximation of contemporary legal systems, however, it must be done with the reservation that it requires fulfilment of different conditions and awareness of different context.
 Extra-linguistic methods of interpretation are subsidiary to linguistic and logical interpretation of law.
-For the proper interpretation of domestic legislation with the use of international judicial dialogue, it is necessary to establish the adequacy of foreign patterns for the interpretation of the Polish law.
-There needs to exist an extreme caution in choosing a legal system to which a reference is made."
-78
+For the proper interpretation of domestic legislation with the use of interpretation of flaw.
+For the prolish law.
+There needs to exist an extreme caution in choosing a legal system to which a reference is made."78

 Some of these problems might be partially softened, however, not totally eliminated.
-One of the solutions is a unification of citing, in the meaning of creation common international rules of citing of international and national judgments, as currently this problem is dependent totally on states, their courts and ways of publications used by legal scholars.
-There exist attempts to create such common system, one of them is OSCOLA system (Nolan and Meredith, 2012), another is the Bluebook (Miles Prince, 2015).
-Germany has its own citation system in a form of an ISO norm.
+One of the solutions is a unification of citing, in the meaning of creation common international rules of citing of international and national judgments, as currently this problem is dependent totally on states, their courts and ways of publications used by legal scholars.79 There exist attempts to create such common system, one of them is OSCOLA system (Nolan and Meredith, 2012), another is the Bluebook (Miles Prince, 2015).
+Germany has its own citation system in a form of an ISO norm.80